dfelinto/blender-manual/manual/physics/particles/mode.rst

 Path Steps
    The number of steps used to draw the path; improves the smoothness of the particle path.
+Children :guilabel:`Hair`
+   Displays the children of the particles too.
+   This allows to fine-tune the particles and see their effects on the result, but it may slow down your system if you have many children.
-Particles
+Particles :guilabel:`Emitter`
    Displays the actual particles on top of the paths.
 Fade Time
    Fade out paths and keys further away from current time.

    Frames
       How many frames to fade.
-Show Children
-   Displays the children of the particles too.
-   This allows to fine-tune the particles and see their effects on the result, but it may slow down your system if you have many children.

 Editing